philippgruebener/SBC-Replication/README REPLICA.txt

 - do: contains the main replication do-files.
 	The do-file SBC_ReplicaEmpirics replicates the main figures of the paper using the Excel files.
 	The do-file SBC_ReplicaVAR.do replicates the VAR estimates of the paper.
 Notice the IRF files are also part of this replication material (saved in /out).
 You can generate the main figures of the paper just by using those files directly
+	The do-file SBC_SPCOVID.do creates the sample used in the COVID analysis.
+The plots are created in SBC_ReplicaEmpirics.do

 - agg: auxiliary datasets used in the construction of cross-sectional moments such as aggregate GDP per capita, CPI, etc.